Portland’s Zenith Syndrome: The Gaping Hole in the “Thin Green Line”

 About XRPDX

-Extinction Rebellion in Portland, Oregon – XRPDX – is a local chapter in the international Extinction Rebellion movement and one of 60 groups in XR US.
+Extinction Rebellion in Portland, Oregon – XRPDX – is a local chapter in the international Extinction Rebellion movement.
 XRPDX organizes people in the Portland, Oregon Metro area: By taking action (online and in person) to resist fossil fuel infrastructure and educate the broader public about the climate emergency.
 We support our allies in social justice struggles by spreading the word through a bimonthly newsletter; a website and blog and social media channels.
 We are building a supportive activist culture of appreciation and skill-sharing.
 We share a love of the natural world and a vision of a more just and equitable world.

 Previous